X3RV/20230212-test-python-1/README.md

 # Test-20230212-1
-Test repo illistration some interesting test programs and/or concepts.
+Test repo illustrating some interesting test programs and/or concepts.